GenericPirate/tmux/Contributing.md

 ### Small things

+- ([#2346](https://github.com/tmux/tmux/issues/2346)) Add a flag to
+  kill-session to kill a session group, and perhaps rename-session to rename one.

 - It is annoying that -t= is still needed for select-window on the status line when it is not needed for panes.